ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/concurrency.md

 In the above code example, **``Counter``** is an isolated object.
 In this isolated object, mutable field **``n``** must be private and can be accessed only using ``self``.
 In addition, the field must be initialized with an isolated expression and only accessed within a lock statement.
 The lock statement follows the same rules for self as for an isolated module-level variable.
 An object field is mutable unless it is final and has a type that is a subtype of readonly.

 This approach makes the service objects fully concurrency safe when accessed from within a Listener to call remote methods.
 The isolated root concept treats the isolated objects as opaque.
-Additionally, isolated functions can access a final variable whose type is an isolated object.<br><br>
+Additionally, isolated functions can access a final variable whose type is an isolated object.

 ### Inferring isolated